 It’s not just the nature of the sport or activity itself that should be considered.
 It’s also the personal situation of your child and your family.

 These factors should also play into your decision:

 If you do decide to let your child participate in sports this summer, there are some modifications that can be made to cut down on some of the risk.

-Your child’s coaches should have some or all of these practices in place, but you can reiterate to your child that he or she should:
+Your child’s coaches should have some or all of these practices in place, but you can reiterate to your child that they should:

 There’s no playbook for how to navigate everyday life during a pandemic, so it’s up to you to make the best decision for your child’s and family’s health and well-being.
 Trust your instincts, and don’t be afraid to talk about any concerns with your child’s coach or healthcare provider.